Food System Budget Priorities – Ensuring Foundational Food System Programs are Funded Annually

 Healthy Incentives Program

-The Healthy Incentives Program (HIP) provides additional money depending on household size for recipients of SNAP (Federal Supplemental Nutrition Assistance Program) to buy vegetables and fruit from local farmers in a dollar-for-dollar match.
+The Healthy Incentives Program (HIP) provides additional money depending on household size for recipients of SNAP (Federal Supplemental Nutrition Assistance Program) to buy vegetables and fruit from local farmers.

 UMass Extension